Multiprecision computations with Schwarz methods: Algebraic analysis of multiprecision Schwarz methods

 The above observations remained true when changing \begin{itemize} \item the \texttt{chop} and \texttt{advanpix} toolboxes, \item the problem (we experimented with various settings of reaction-advection-diffusion problems such that $A$ is an $M$-matrix), \item the method (although, e.g., for dAS we observe an initial period before the error converges to the dominant eigenmode), \item the initial approximation (the only change is in the initial period before the error converges to the dominant eigenmode). \end{itemize}

-As we kept the problem size relatively small so far, we next experiment also with varying $N$.
+As we kept the problem size relatively small so far, we next experiment also with varying~$N$.
 However, letting $N$ grow, two numerical limitations come forward -- (i) the \texttt{chop} toolbox becomes too slow and (ii) the verification of the condition~\eqref{eqn_secAlgebraSM_Mmtrx_mathcalAiInv_geq_mathcalAiInvFimathcalAiInv} becomes untenable.
-Hence, for the following experiments we will use only the \texttt{advanpix} toolbox and only verify the condition~\eqref{eqn_secAlgebraSM_mathcalAiInvFi_leq_1} (essentially testing whether the observation in Remark~\ref{rmk_secAlgebraSM_NonSym_NormCondWeakrButSimToEntryCond} holds true also for larger $N$).
+Hence, for the following experiments we use only the \texttt{advanpix} toolbox and only verify condition~\eqref{eqn_secAlgebraSM_mathcalAiInvFi_leq_1} (essentially testing whether the observation in Remark~\ref{rmk_secAlgebraSM_NonSym_NormCondWeakrButSimToEntryCond} holds true also for larger $N$).

-All of the above characteristics remained true with the only change being the first $d_{\ell}$ so that the condition~\eqref{eqn_secAlgebraSM_mathcalAiInvFi_leq_1} is satisfied.
-We show these for $N\in \{2500,\dotsc ,108900\}$ in Figure~\ref{fig_secAlgebraSM_Mmtrx_ConvFacts}.
-Notably, we see that after the first $d_{\ell}$ such that~\eqref{eqn_secAlgebraSM_mathcalAiInvFi_leq_1} is satisfied there is little to no change in using additional precision, precisely as observed above for $N=2500$.
+All of the above characteristics remained true with the only change being for which $\ell$ the precision $d_{\ell}$ is the first to satisfy the condition~\eqref{eqn_secAlgebraSM_mathcalAiInvFi_leq_1}.
+We show these for $N\in \{2500,\dotsc, 108900\}$ in Figure~\ref{fig_secAlgebraSM_Mmtrx_ConvFacts}.
+Notably, we see that after the first $d_{\ell}$ such that~\eqref{eqn_secAlgebraSM_mathcalAiInvFi_leq_1} is satisfied there is little to no change in using additional precision, precisely as observed before for $N=2500$.
 In other words, the dominant eigenmodes of $T_{\star}$ with $\star \in \{ \mathrm{AS}, \mathrm{RAS}, \mathrm{MS} \}$ seem to be well-captured already with limited precision \emph{and} the other eigenmodes are not too sensitive with respect to small perturbations of the subdomain solves and stay ``non-dominant''.
-In addition, the same type of behavior as showed in Figure~\ref{fig_secAlgebraSM_Mmtrx_ErrPlts_chop} is present for larger $N$, i.e., for too low precision the methods lose their two-domain nature, converge extremely slow but remain effective smoothers.
+In addition, the same type of behavior as shown in Figure~\ref{fig_secAlgebraSM_Mmtrx_ErrPlts_chop} is present for larger $N$, i.e., for too low precision the methods lose their two-domain nature, converge extremely slow but remain effective smoothers.